 Health Services Support Specialist

-Yajaira joined the Campaign October 2018 as the Health Services Support Specialist.
+Yajaira joined Fact Forward October 2018 as the Health Services Support Specialist.
 In this role, she assists the Health Services Manager (HSM) and project managers/leads with planning, coordinating and decision making associated with capacity building and mobilization of health services partners.
 Originally from NYC, Maldonado graduated as a Cardiovascular Sonography Technician and Medical Receptionist in 2011.
-Prior to joining the campaign she served as a Community Health worker for the Best Chance Network at the American Cancer Society.
+Within the last year, Yajaira earned certification as a Medical Interpreter, Family Planning Health Worker, and a CVENT Certified Management Professional.
+Prior to joining Fact Forward she served as a Community Health worker for the Best Chance Network at the American Cancer Society.
 She also worked at Molina Healthcare for two years as their Community Outreach Coordinator.

 Research and Evaluation Manager